iodevs/elm-validate/README.md

 ![](https://github.com/iodevs/elm-validate/raw/master/docs/employee-example.png)

-For sending these data to server you'll need to define a record `Employee`:
+For sending/fetching these data to/from server you'll need to define a record `Employee`:

 ```elm
 type alias Employee =